 - 2. Semester credit value = Semester credits of course divided by five. - 3.
 Formula for Class Rank Average - a.
 Student's grade (X) credit value (X) semester credit value = class credit - b.
 Total class credits (divided by) total semester credit values = class rank - 4.
 Final senior rank is established at the conclusion of the fourth marking period. - 5.
 Students not receiving a high school diploma will not be ranked. - 6.
 Transfer students must be enrolled by the end of first term of junior year to be ranked. - 7.
-No more than 170 credits will be computed into the GPA.
+No more than 170 credits will be computed into the GPA. - 8.
+For the purpose of awards, scholarships and graduation, senior rank is established at the conclusion of the third term.

-HONOR ROLL Honor Roll is based on a minimum of four courses.
+HONOR ROLL \ Honor Roll is based on a minimum of four courses.